PankajNk/Chatbot/README.md

 # Chatbot
 Idea was to understand working of bot

-Simple Greeting ChatBot using Chatterbot Library,
+Greeting ChatBot using Chatterbot Library,

 This is basic of  Chatterbot library which is based Machine Learning Algorithm ,